Notice of Pre-AIA or AIA Status

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Claim(s) 31-44, 48-52, and 59is/are rejected under 35 U.S.C.
+Claim(s) 31-44, 48-52, and 59 is/are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Okada et al (US 6,663,364).

-Regarding claim 31, Okada discloses a device for cooling a fluid to be compressed in a compressor with a heat carrier fluid, having at least one first flow channel (from 4:45 “intake port” to discharge port 64) for guiding the fluid, at least one second flow channel (40) for guiding the heat carrier fluid and an inlet and an outlet for the heat carrier fluid (440 and 441 of figure 2),
+at least one second flow channel (40) for guiding the heat carrier fluid and from an inlet to an outlet for the heat carrier fluid (440 and 441 of figure 2); and

 wherein the device for cooling the fluid is arranged within a discharge chamber (61) of the compressor provided as an open space (space is open as discharge gas flows therethrough) disposed within the compressor downstream of a compression mechanism (41 and 53 are the fixed and orbital scrolls) thereof,